zeeshan-nasir/Revision-Unit/url-shortener/readme.md

-This application is made following web dev simplified's tutorial
+This application is made following web dev simplified's tutorial.